NeryCaballero/NeryCaballero/README.md

 ## About

+- 🏻💻  I am currently looking for a position as a backend developer in Python or JavaScript/React.
--  🤖  I am currently undergoing a 3-months internship as a Python back-end developer, until 02/07/2021.
+-  🤖  On 02/07/2021 I completed a 3-months internship as a Python back-end developer at Saper Vedere @ Brussels, Belgium.
 -  👩🏻‍  On 03/31/2021 I completed a 7-months Full-Stack Web Development Bootcamp at BeCode.org @ Brussels, Belgium.

 <br>

 ## Skills

--  🐍  Currently I’m learning Python, SQL, UML and advanced concepts of Algorithms and Data Structures.
+-  🐍  Currently I’m learning React, SQL, UML and advanced concepts of Algorithms and Data Structures.
 -  So far I have covered:
    -  On Python:
       -  Python fundamentals, Mutability, flask, REST API's.